FAQs

 What happens if I miss any of the cut off times?

 You will be diverted down a shorter route, back to the ride finish.
 The ride finish has a cut off / closure time due to restrictions on our access to the Bowlee site.
 Please be aware of this, especially if you park your car there.
+It is your responsibility to ensure you arrive back at Bowlee by 5.45pm.

 All ride timings will be published in your Rider Pack, which will be sent to you before the event.

-What happens if I run in to difficulties on the ride?
+What happens if I run into difficulties on the ride?

 Are there facilities for Spectators?